 Nebuchadnezzar’s Dream - Idol

-Dream of Nebuchadnezzar, King of Babylon interpreted by Daniel after vision.
+The dream of Nebuchadnezzar, King of Babylon is interpreted by Daniel.

 - Babylon (gold)